 - 8 or 14 nights accommodation

-- Airport pick ups and drop offs
+- Airport pick up and drop off logistics

 - Surf guiding to find the best waves to suit your ability

 - Video and photo analysis to advance your riding

 - A bonus surf session on Bali’s east coast

 We also offer several excursions whilst in Nusa Lembongan, that give you a chance to sample more of island life.
 These include;

 Please note these activities will incur an additional charge.

 Frequently Asked Questions about our Nusa Lembongan Trip.